-Once you’ve submitted the application form on our website, you will receive a mail with few additional questions about your expectations and technical skills.
-From this point, we will schedule an interview (Skype or on-site) after which we will tell you very quickly if you get on board.
-We also recommend you start working on the Ruby track on CodeCademy as soon as possible (even before the interview).
-We'll ask you to finish this track.
+Once you’ve submitted the application form on our website, you will receive an email with a few additional questions about your expectations and technical skills.
+From this point, we will schedule an interview (Skype or on-site) after which we will tell you very quickly if you have been selected.

+Of course.
 We expect 3 things from our students: be motivated (very motivated), be curious, be social.
+That's it!

 Yes, each student must have a laptop.
 You’ll need Mac OS X or Linux, but if you only have Windows, no worries you’ll learn how to install Linux the first day.

 You’ll have a Ruby on Rails junior developer level.
 This means you’ll be able to quickly prototype your ideas by creating a web application on your own.
 For instance, you will know how to include authentification to your site (simple signin/signup, or Facebook/WeChat connect), add an admin back-office, include payment features, automate emails sending, and much more.
 You’ll also know how to quickly deploy in production and you will have learnt the programming best practices used by top-level startups.
 You’ll then be facing a choice: continue your entrepreneurial journey or become a junior developer in a startup or a bigger tech company.

 Le Wagon is a 9-week program, from Monday to Friday, 9am - 7pm (minimum).
 To get the most out of the program you need to fully commit to it as it is really a demanding experience (450 hours of code out of 9 weeks!).
 In the past, people who kept a side activity during the bootcamp struggled to keep the pace.